-Dr. Buchman's program of research is situated at the intersection of clinical practice and public health.
-His research interests are focused on the ethical dimensions of health care affecting structurally vulnerable populations with complex health and social needs.
-He draws upon a transdisciplinary toolkit of conceptual and empirical research methods including analytic philosophy-informed bioethics, theory-driven qualitative interviews, focus groups and scoping reviews.
+Dr. Buchman's program of research explores ethical issues at the intersection of clinical practice and public health.
+His primary areas of research interest include ethical issues related to chronic pain, substance use, and mental illness.
+His research draws upon a transdisciplinary toolkit of conceptual and empirical research methods including conceptual bioethics, theory-driven qualitative interviews and focus groups, surveys, and knowledge syntheses.

 Improving opioid safety practices in primary care: protocol for the development and evaluation of a multifaceted, theory-informed pilot intervention for healthcare providers.